mschenk7474/C--Tutorial/README.md

 # Development Environment

-{Describe the tools that you used to develop the software}
+The tools I used to develop this software are as listed:

-{Describe the programming language that you used and any libraries.}
+* VSCode - IDE
+* C# - Programming Language
+* .NET - Framework to Compile and Build C# Programs

+As explained above, the programming language I used was C# and I also used the .NET framework, which is used hand and hand with C# to be able to run and compile the programs.
+I only used the basic libraries of 'System' and 'System.Collections' throughout the software.

 # Useful Websites
 * [C# Tutorial (Personal Playlist from YouTube)](https://www.youtube.com/playlist?list=PLJQGPbE_yo6OJyg7XmNn0ho5nUVmecGE0)